St. Luke's Hospital Pharmacy Residency Programs

 - Receiving formal instruction and mentoring in didactic and experiential teaching methods by partnering with St. Louis College of Pharmacy.

-- Co-precepting Doctor of Pharmacy students in clinical clerkships.
+- Co-precepting and primary precepting Doctor of Pharmacy students in clinical clerkships.

-Residents will participate in four blocks of required clinical rotations.
-In addition, the resident may select up to three elective blocks of rotations from a broad range of available specialty experiences.
+One Pharmacy PGY21 Residency spot is available.
+The resident will participate in seven months of required clinical rotations.
+The resident will also be expected to primary precept an APPE acute care student during one of these blocks, based on rotation schedules.
+In addition, the resident may select up to three months of rotations from a broad range of available specialty experiences.

 - Internal Medicine (focus specialties)